Coconut Oil in Skin Care

 The moisturizing and fatty acid properties of unrefined coconut oil have been shown to greatly assist in eczema treatments (5) and can help repair the skin barrier when combined with cholesterol and ceramides.

-Unrefined coconut oil inhibits the growth of certain skin bacteria like Staphylococcus.
+Unrefined coconut oil inhibits the growth of many skin bacteria.
 (9)

-High concentrations of monolaurin (derived from lauric acid) assists in decreasing acne-causing bacteria and hydrating the skin barrier.
+High concentrations of monolaurin (derived from lauric acid) assist in decreasing acne-causing bacteria and hydrating the skin barrier.

 Unrefined coconut oil has even been shown to aid with healing on certain kinds of wounds on the skin of albino rats.
 (1)

-Virgin coconut has a strong antioxidant capacity which may help slow skin aging.
+Raw coconut even has a strong antioxidant capacity which may help slow skin aging.
 (21)

 For those reasons, unrefined virgin coconut oil is considered a highly beneficial ingredient in skin care products unless you have acne or oily skin.